-bounding region

-The area of the parent window that this window will occupy.
-This area is divided into two parts: the border and the interior.

-clip region

-The interior of the window, as a subset of the bounding region.
-This region describes the area that will be painted with the window background when the window is cleared, will contain all graphics output to the window, and will clip any subwindows.

-default bounding region

-The rectangular area, as described by the core protocol window size, that covers the interior of the window and its border.

-default clip region

-The rectangular area, as described by the core protocol window size, that covers the interior of the window and excludes the border.

-client bounding region

-The region associated with a window that is directly modified via this extension when specified by ShapeBounding.
-This region is used in conjunction with the default bounding region to produce the effective bounding region.

-client clip region

-The region associated with a window that is directly modified via this extension when specified by ShapeClip.
-This region is used in conjunction with the default clip region and the client bounding region to produce the effective clip region.

-effective bounding region

-The actual shape of the window on the screen, including border and interior (but excluding the effects of overlapping windows).
+bounding region The area of the parent window that this window will occupy.
+This area is divided into two parts: the border and the interior. clip region The interior of the window, as a subset of the bounding region.
+This region describes the area that will be painted with the window background when the window is cleared, will contain all graphics output to the window, and will clip any subwindows. input region The subset of the bounding region which can ''contain" the pointer. default bounding region The rectangular area, as described by the core protocol window size, that covers the interior of the window and its border. default clip region The rectangular area, as described by the core protocol window size, that covers the interior of the window and excludes the border. default input region The rectangular area, as described by the core protocol window size, that covers the interior of the window and its border. client bounding region The region associated with a window that is directly modified via this extension when specified by ShapeBounding .
+This region is used in conjunction with the default bounding region to produce the effective bounding region. client clip region The region associated with a window that is directly modified via this extension when specified by ShapeClip .
+This region is used in conjunction with the default clip region and the client bounding region to produce the effective clip region. client input region The region associated with a window that is directly modified via this extension when specified by ShapeInput.
+This region is used in conjunction with the default input region and the client bounding region to produce the effective input region. effective bounding region The actual shape of the window on the screen, including border and interior (but excluding the effects of overlapping windows).
 When a window has a client bounding region, the effective bounding region is the intersection of the default bounding region and the client bounding region.
-Otherwise, the effective bounding region is the same as the default bounding region.

-effective clip region

-The actual shape of the interior of the window on the screen (excluding the effects of overlapping windows).
-When a window has a client clip region or a client bounding region, the effective clip region is the intersection of the default clip region, the client clip region (if any) and the client bound-ing region (if any).
-Otherwise, the effective clip region is the same as the default clip region.
+Otherwise, the effective bounding region is the same as the default bounding region. effective clip region The actual shape of the interior of the window on the screen (excluding the effects of overlapping windows).
+When a window has a client clip region or a client bounding region, the effective clip region is the intersection of the default clip region, the client clip region (if any) and the client bounding region (if any).
+Otherwise, the effective clip region is the same as the default clip region. effective input region The actual shape of the window on the screen (excluding the effects of overlapping windows) which can ''contain" the pointer.
+When a window has a client input region or a client bounding region, the effective input region is the intersection of the default input region, the client input region (if any) and the client bounding region (if any).
+Otherwise, the effective input region is the same as the default input region

-8. Revision History

-1.0 - 1989 - Original Revision

-1.0.1 - March 2004 - Corrected misnumbering of ShapeInputSelected and ShapeGetRectangles requests in encoding section.